ThisWeekInBlenderDev/source/templates/YYYY-MM-DD.rst

 .. feed-entry::
    :date: 3000-01-01

-Hello andd welcome to another issue of *This Week in Blender Delopment*!
+Hello and welcome to another issue of *This Week in Blender Delopment*!
 `Blender <https://www.blender.org/>`__ is the free and opensource 3D creation suite for the next generation of artist.
 Follow the developmment on Twitter `@BlenderDev <https://twitter.com/BlenderDev>`__.